-Oklahoma family-based immigration and elsewhere allows a foreign national to become a lawful permanent resident through a relative who is a citizen or lawful permanent resident of the United States.
-Oklahoma family-based immigration cases include:
+Oklahoma family based immigration law procedure and elsewhere allows a foreign national to become a lawful permanent resident through a relative who is a citizen or lawful permanent resident of the United States.
+Oklahoma family based immigration law cases include:

 - Marriage to a U.S. Citizen

 - Sponsorship of family members

 - Consular processing